| | Update Forthcoming Differentiating Childhood-onset Bipolar Disorder from Attention

 the Young mania scale, the Global Assessment Scale (GAS), and

 the Brief Psychiatric Rating Scale (BPRS) at study onset.
+Subjects will be administered a battery

 of neuropsychological tests that will include tests of intelligence,